 Benefits of Enabling Edge Computing for the Internet of Things (IoT)

 - Lesser Network Load

 Future Directions of Computing for the Internet of Things (IoT)

 - Streaming Data Analytics and Batch frameworks and APIs

 - Controlled rolling and Versioning upgrades of applications

 - Status of application monitoring from an Ad-Hoc Cloud Dashboard

 - Cloud-Based Deployments of Edge Computing Applications

-Hope this article gave you enough information about what is edge computing and how it’s changing the IoT.
+I hope this article gave you enough information about what is edge computing and how it’s changing the IoT.
 Also, I want to share with you that Wegrouptalk supports the world food programme.
-To know more About Wegrouptalk please Visit ours About us Page.
+To know more About Wegrouptalk, please Visit ours About us Page.